varabyte/kobweb/README.md

 For a simple site, the above workflow should take about 2 minutes to run.

 <!-- Some sites link to this section before I changed its name, so adding a span here so they can still find it. -->
-## <span id="what-about-multiplatform-widgets">What about Compose for Web Canvas?</span>
+## <span id="what-about-multiplatform-widgets"><span id="what-about-compose-for-web-canvas">What about Compose Multiplatform for Web?</span></span>

-Jetbrains is working on a project called "Compose for Web Canvas", which will bring the Android API to the web.
+Jetbrains is working on a project called "Compose Multiplatform for Web" which, which allows one to use the same Compose API across Android, Desktop, and the Web.
 And it may seem like the Kobweb + Silk approach will be obsolete when it is finished.

 It's first worth understanding the core difference between the two approaches.
-With Jetpack Compose, the framework owns its own rendering pipeline, drawing to a buffer, while Compose for Web modifies an HTML / CSS DOM tree and leaves it up to the browser to do the final rendering.
+With Multiplatform Compose, the framework owns its own rendering pipeline, drawing to a buffer, while Compose HTML modifies an HTML / CSS DOM tree and leaves it up to the browser to do the final rendering.

 This has major implications on how similar the two APIs can get.
-For example, in Desktop / Android, the order you apply modifiers matters, while in Web, this action simply sets html style properties under the hood, where order does not matter.
+For example, in Desktop / Android, the order you apply modifiers matters, while in HTML, this action simply sets html style properties under the hood, where order does not matter.

 Ditching HTML / CSS entirely at first can seem like a total win, but this approach has several limits: